 Students should have SIX tutorials for Paper 1.
-It is recommended that students have a set of 2 tutorials based on topics introduced in Lecture Course I. Animal Behaviour; 2 tutorials from the topics in Lecture Course II: Human Evolution: Paleoanthropological and Primatological approaches, 1 tutorial on the material in Lecture Course III: Evolution and Human Behaviour and 1 tutorial on the material in Course IV: Evolution, ontogeny, culture in humans.
+It is recommended that students have a set of 2 tutorials based on topics introduced in Module I. Animal Behaviour; 2 tutorials from the topics in Module II: Human Evolution: Paleoanthropological and Primatological approaches, 1 tutorial on the material in Module III: Evolution and Human Behaviour and 1 tutorial on the material in Module IV: Evolution, ontogeny, culture in humans.

-The Exam paper will be divided into three section with Section A containing questions on Animal Behaviour, Section B containing questions on Human Evolution: Paleoanthropological and Primatological approaches and Section C containing question on Evolution and Human Behaviour and Evolution, Ontogeny and Culture in Humans.
+The Exam paper will be divided into three sections with Section A containing questions on Animal Behaviour, Section B containing questions on Human Evolution: Paleoanthropological and Primatological approaches and Section C containing question on Evolution and Human Behaviour and Evolution, Ontogeny and Culture in Humans.
 Students will be required to answer one question from each section of the paper.